cbg-ethz/COMPASS/README.md

 COpy number and Mutations Phylogeny from Amplicon Single-cell Sequencing

-This tool can be used to infer a tree of somatic events (mutations, copy number variants and copy-neutral loss of heterozygosity) that occurred in a tumor.
+This tool can be used to infer a tree of somatic events (mutations and copy number alterations) that occurred in a tumor.
 It is specifically designed to be used for MissionBio's Tapestri data, where a small number of amplicons (50-300) are sequenced for thousands of single-cells.

 ## Quick start
 ```
 git clone https://github.com/cbg-ethz/COMPASS.git
 cd COMPASS
 make
-./COMPASS -i data/AML-59-001 -o AML-59-001 --nchains 4 --chainlength 5000 --CNV 1
+./COMPASS -i data/AML-59-001 -o AML-59-001 --nchains 4 --chainlength 5000 --CNA 1
 dot -Tpng -o AML-59-001_tree.png AML-59-001_tree.gv
 ```